onaio/fhir-web/docs/mls.md

 - How the translation keys are used in the components
 - Updating the locales files

-the translation workflow in each package requires 2 files:
+there are 2 important files that contains the bulk of the translation workflow:

 - the `src/mls`. this file is responsible for loading the locale .json files, creating a resource object and adding them to the configured `i18n` instance
 - the `src/lang`. this file contains constant declarations of translatable strings.
 This file is a remnant of our previous MLS workflows and we might remove it in the future, by having the strings written inside the components. _Do we really need this file?_